jlelong/LaTeX-Workshop-wiki/Intellisense.md

 Define what field to show as suggestion labels when intellisense provides citation suggestions in [inline](#latex-workshopintellisensecitationtype) mode.

-- bibtex key: Show bibtex keys in the inline intellisense.
+- `bibtex key`: Show bibtex keys in the inline intellisense.
-- title: Show publication titles in the inline intellisense.
+- `title`: Show publication titles in the inline intellisense.
-- authors: Show publication authors in the inline intellisense.
+- `author`: Show publication authors in the inline intellisense.

 | type     | default value  |
 | -------- | -------------- |